acao56/Papa-Murphys/README.md

 ```

 Configure information inside the `config.json`.
 More information about configuring your script can be found at google.com
+### Config
+- Homepage - This is the homepage of the promotion, I already set the original.
+- Domain - Your catch-all Domain, this wont work with a gmail account, I can add support if people want
+- Amount - How many codes you want, the script will run all at once, so you should use proxies if you can.

 Run After Setup: